 --version flag to export older checkpoint files too.

 The Enterprise Edition supports role-based access control using teams.
 But a common problem we’ve heard from people in large organizations is that it can be difficult to review exactly what access someone has to a stack and why.

 Fortunately, the Pulumi Service now has the ability for organization administrators to see all stacks a particular member has access to.

 They can even go one step further, review the specific access granted from various sources.

 Log Rendering Performance

-We’ve made some changes that dramatically improve the Pulumi Console’s performance when rendering large update logs.
+We’ve made some changes that dramatically improve the Pulumi Service’s performance when rendering large update logs.

 Pulumi Enterprise customers typically have many stacks and teams.
 Multiple teams and stacks can make it difficult to review what’s currently in-motion and to understand a sequence of events a few days or few weeks in the past.

 As we announced earlier we launched the ability to view and download audit logs with all the changes within an organization.